alpaka-group/alpaka/doc/markdown/user/implementation/library/Usage.md

 Kernel Execution
 ----------------

-The following source code listing shows the execution of a kernel by enqueuing the execution task into a stream.
+The following source code listing shows the execution of a kernel by enqueuing the execution task into a queue.

 ```C++
 // Define the dimensionality of the task.